mikebrady/RAOP-Player/README.md

 	[-i] (interactive commands: 'p'=pause, 'r'=(re)start, 's'=stop, 'q'=exit, ' '=block)
 ```

-It's possible to send synchronous audio to multiple players by using the NTP options (optionally combined with the wait option).
+It is possible to send synchronous audio to multiple players by using the NTP options (optionally combined with the wait option).
-Either get the NTP of the master machine from any application and then fork multiple instances of raop_play with that NTP and
-the same audio file, or use the -ntp option to get NTP to be written to a file and re-use that file when calling the instances of
+Either get the NTP of the master machine from any application and then fork multiple instances of `raop_play` with that NTP and the same audio file, or use the `-ntp` option to get NTP to be written to a file and re-use that file when calling the instances of `raop_play`.
-raop_play

 ## Building using CMake